jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 To insert inline code in Markdown Mode, use `C-c C-s c` (`markdown-insert-code`).
-This command works for both insertion and toggling and it uses the region when appropriate, just like the commands for bold and italics describe above.
+This command works for both insertion and toggling and it uses the region when appropriate, just like the bold and italic commands.

 T> Because Markdown is often used for technical documentation (e.g., T> README files on GitHub), Markdown Mode also provides `C-c C-s k` T> (`markdown-insert-kbd`) for inserting HTML `<kbd>` tags, for which T> there is no Markdown equivalent.
-In terms of font lock, it treats T> `<kbd>` tags like inline code.
+In terms of font lock, `<kbd>` T> tags are treated like inline code but of course they may be styled T> differently on websites and elsewhere.

 ## Links & Images

-To create simple links, you can simply place a URL or email address inside angle brackets, like so:
+To create simple links, you can simply place a URL or email address inside angle brackets:

 {lang="text"}
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~